QubesOS/qubes-doc/user/common-tasks/device-handling.md

 ### Detaching Using The Widget ###

-To detach a device, click the Qubes Devices Widget icon again.
+To detach a device, click the PedOS Devices Widget icon again.
 Attached devices are displayed in bold.
 Hover the one you want to detach.
 A list of VMs appears, one showing the eject symbol: ![eject icon]